-The AWI and FWI waveform inversion cost functions are applied to seismic data for velocity model weight optimisation in an exploration block in the Central Atlantic margin.
-The key objective is to extend the main benefits of wave equation inversion to below the diving wave zone whilst using the fewest number of iterations.
-Employing the two stated cost functions, a model is obtained which is well resolved over a kilometre below the diving wave zone as necessary to cover the target area for prospect maturation in the survey area.
+The AWITM and FWI waveform inversion cost functions are applied to raw seismic field data for velocity model weight optimisation in an exploration block in the Central Atlantic margin.
+The key objective is to extend the main benefits of wave equation inversion to below the diving wave limit whilst using the fewest number of iterations.
+Employing the two stated cost functions, the automated model building gives well resolved velocity values over a kilometre below the diving wave limit as necessary to cover the target area for prospect maturation in the survey area.

 High frequency model evolution

 The final model shows tilted fault block definition at target level with interbedded sand and shale layers.
-The fine scale detail also shows congruence with PSDM stack amplitude anomalies as the earth reflectivity is mapped into the velocity model successfully.
+The fine scale detail also shows direct conformance with the vintage PSDM stack amplitude anomalies as the earth reflectivity is mapped into the rock property domain successfully.

 Model predicted traces

-The updating of the traces predicted by the model weights in relation to the field recorded traces show the inversion is being driven by refractions and reflections and the misfit is being minimised to the global minimum of the search space.
+The updating of the traces predicted by the model weights in relation to the field recorded traces show the inversion is being driven by refraction and reflection energy and the misfit is being minimised to the global minimum of the search space.

 Run Full Waveform Inversion on the Cloud